tobyspark/ORBIT-Camera/Resources/CharityChoice.markdown

 On behalf of your participation, we are making a donation to a charity that supports blind and low vision communities.
 The higher the number of videos we collect, the higher the amount of the donation!

-## Please select one from the five charities below
+## Please select your preferred charity

 ### VICTA – Empowering blind chindren and yound adults
 VICTA is a national charity that provides support to children and young adults from 0 to 29 who are blind or partially sighted and their families.